EGY.COM - JUDAICA

 DJEHANE AL HUSSEINI

 Like many of her displaced compatriots, Djehane acquired a Jordanian passport÷the West Bank and East Jerusalem having been incorporated into the Kingdom of Transjordan between 1948 and June 1967.
 While some within her family hold U.N.
 Palestinian refugee documents, those from the Gaza region still have Egyptian-issued Laissez-Passers.
-There are the less fortunate West Bank relations who cannot move from one Bantustinette to the other without the tell-all Israeli-issued magnetic card.
-These are constantly updated with information and any changes in the bearer's physical appearance.
-If a reference to stone throwing during intifada appears on screen you can forget about a permit to travel between Gaza and the West Bank or vice-versa÷a permit takes several weeks to obtain.
+There are also her less fortunate West Bank relations who cannot move from one Bantustinette to the other without the tell-all Israeli-issued magnetic card.
+These are constantly updated reflecting any behavioural or physical changes.
+If for instance a reference to stone throwing during intifada appears on screen you can forget about a permit to travel between Gaza and the West Bank or vice-versa÷a permit takes several weeks to obtain.
 There are of course Djehane's old Palestinians uncles who became Arab-Israeli citizens despite themselves.
 They had not fled with the others following the "transfer" system.
 And there are the Palestinian rejects now living in some accursed Lebanese or Syrian refugee camps.
 Djehane's relations were many and all over.

 The Meaning of Diaspora